GrenDrake/glulx-assemble/README.md

 .extra_memory 512
 ```

 **.function**: Adds a function header to the output file.
 The directive may be immediately followed by ```stk``` to specify that the arguments to this function should be passed on the stack rather than copied into the local variables (see the [glulx spec](https://www.eblong.com/zarf/glulx/glulx-spec_1.html#s.6.2) for details).
-This is followed by the name of the function (which is added as a label) as well as the local variable specification.
+This is followed by the local variable specification.
 Locals may be specified by either a positive integer (which will create that many unnamed local variables to be accessed by index) or with a list of local variable names.
 These styles may not be combined.

-Every glulx program must create at least one function named ```start```.
-This will be the entry point of the program
+Every glulx program must create at least one function identified by the label ```start```.
+This will be the entry point of the program.
+Other functions should generally be identified by appropriate labels as well, though it is not technically required.

 ```
-.function stk start 7
+.function stk 7
-.function print_float float_number index
+.function a_number index
 ```

 **.stack_size**: Sets the stack size the glulx interpreter should use to run this program file.
 This must be a multiple of 256 bytes and is specified in bytes.
 If not specified, this will default to a value of 2048 bytes.